adamowada/simple-python-api-v2/README.md

 ## Description

-A proof of concept Python server intended for demonstration purposes for Python 401 - Module 2.
+A proof of concept Python API intended for demonstration purposes for Python 401 - Module 2.
 This would be great starter code for students to modularize for their lab (maybe lab 06?).

 ## Technologies Used